ybezsonov/kro/website/docs/docs/concepts/20-collections.md

 # 4. Collections

-Collections in Symphony provide a powerful way to manage groups of similar resources within a **ResourceGroup**.
+Collections in KRO provide a powerful way to manage groups of similar resources within a **ResourceGroup**.
 They allow for dynamic creation and management of multiple instances of a resource type based on user input.

 ## What are Collections?

 A collection is a special field in a **ResourceGroup** that defines a template for creating multiple similar resources.
 Key features of collections include:

 - Dynamic creation of resources based on user input
 - Consistent structure across multiple resource instances